schenk/responsive-flickr-gallery/README.md

 # Responsive Flickr Gallery #

 _Responsive Flickr Gallery_ is an easy to use, fast and light plugin to create responsive galleries of [Flickr](http://www.flickr.com/) photos.
 This plugin provides customizable, clean and professional looking Flickr galleries.
-It sacles perfectly on cloud hosted WordPress sites.
+It scales perfectly on cloud hosted WordPress sites.

 ##Features: